JaySLee/ZoomAttendanceTool/README.md

 ## <a name="non-expert"></a>Non-expert instructions

 ### Some technical background:
-* The input files -- that you'll obtain using instructions below -- are CSV files, which stands for "comma separated value" files.
+* The input files &mdash; that you'll obtain using instructions below &mdash; are CSV files, which stands for "comma separated value" files.
 These are comma-delimited text files that Excel can read/produce and have the file extension `.csv`.
 * A "text file" is like a Word document, but much more simplified, containing only basic letters, numbers, and punctuation.
   * These can be easily opened in Word.
 However, the default program for opening these (by double-clicking) is usually different depending on the OS.
 On Windows, it's Notepad.
 On Macs, I think it's TextEdit.
   * An unstructured text file (i.e. not a CSV) usually has the file extension `.txt`.